NoraCodes/nora.codes/content/_index.md

 ## Tutorials

 I also write _about_ code.
-I've created two [virtual](/post/sbrain-an-extension-of-brainfzck/) [machines](http://localhost:1313/post/mlem-a-vm-for-genetic-programming/), written about [type systems](http://localhost:1313/tutorial/a-gentle-introduction-to-practical-types/) and what can be [done with them](http://localhost:1313/tutorial/session-types/), and [more](/categories/programming).
+I've created two virtual machines, [SBrain](/post/sbrain-an-extension-of-brainfzck/) and the [Machine Learning VM](http://localhost:1313/post/mlem-a-vm-for-genetic-programming/), written about [type systems](http://localhost:1313/tutorial/a-gentle-introduction-to-practical-types/) and what can be done with them (for instance, [session types](http://localhost:1313/tutorial/session-types/)).
+I also have a lot of general writing on programming and useful libraries for various languages under the [programming category](/categories/programming).

 If you're interested in x86 hacking, my [reverse engineering](/tutorial/an-intro-to-x86_64-reverse-engineering/) tutorial is a great place to start.